Jake Jarman: Early life

 Jarman was born on 3 December 2001 in Peterborough, England, to a British father and a Filipino mother from Cebu.

-Career
+In an interview with the Philippine Star, Jarman revealed that he lived in the Philippines for two years between the ages of three and five and still communicates with his Filipino relatives.

-Junior
+Junior gymnastics career

+2018

 In 2018, Jarman competed in the junior division of the European Championships, where he helped the British team take the silver medal behind Russia, and also picked up an individual silver on vault.

-Senior
+Senior gymnastics career

+2021

+In 2021, at the age of 19, Jarman finished tenth in the all-around at the European Championships, and was selected as a reserve for the 2020 Olympics in Tokyo, Japan.